 Caring for someone can be unpredictable.
-In Surrey, GPs can refer carers for a GP carer break.
+In Surrey, GPs can refer carers for a GP Carer Personal Health Budget.
 This is a one-off payment that is used to allow you to have some time away from your caring role.
 Some people use this money to purchase replacement care for their loved one, buy a laptop to keep in touch with people or towards a bigger expense such as a holiday.

 How can you access a carer break?

 First of all, you need to register with your GP as a Carer.
-Once your GP knows you are a Carer, they may discuss GP carer breaks with you and make a prescription if they feel this will be beneficial.
+Once your GP knows you are a Carer, they may discuss GP Carer Personal Health Budget with you and make a prescription if they feel this will be beneficial.
 GPs have some guidelines that they have to follow when giving carers break payments, meaning your GP makes a professional, clinical decision based on your health requirements.
-The Action for Carers website has more information about GP Carer's Break payments.
+The Action for Carers website has more information about GP Carer Personal Health Budget.